slerman12/Help-me/2-Opposing-views.md

 Then my sister arrived to the room I was in next, and she saw me, and touched my arm, aware I wasn't unconscious, in contrast to the doctor's or attendant's reassurance.

+She said she saw me smile.
+The doctor or attendant reassured her I was unconscious.

 A couple days later, an injection of benzos brought me out of the yogic state sooner than I'd planned to stay in it, as I became carefree to the earlier perceived responsibility.

 ### Discharge from RGH